China–North Korea–Russia tripoint: Description

-The terrestrial boundary between Russia and North Korea runs along the fairway (thalweg) of the Tumen River and its estuary, while the maritime boundary separates the two countries' territorial waters in the Sea of Japan.
+The terrestrial boundary between Russia and North Korea runs along the fairway (thalweg) of the Tumen River and its estuary, whist the maritime boundary separates the two countries' territorial waters in the Sea of Japan.

 The principal border treaty was signed on April 17, 1985.
 A separate, trilateral treaty specifies the position of the tripoint of the borders of Russia, North Korea, and China.
-The North Korea–Russia and China–North Korea borders run along the middle of the Tumen River, while the China–Russia border approaches the junction point overland from the north.
-Because the theoretical tripoint is in the middle of the river, where it would be impractical to install a border monument, the agreement provides instead that the three countries install border monuments on the riverbank, and that the position of the tripoint be determined with respect to those monuments.
+The North Korea–Russia and China–North Korea borders run along the middle of the Tumen River, whilst the China–Russia border approaches the junction point overland from the north.
+Because the theoretical tripoint is in the middle of the river, where it would be impractical to install a border monument, the protocol is that the three countries install border monuments on the riverbank, and that the position of the tripoint be determined with respect to the monuments themselves.
+The Chinese trig station is popular with Chinese tourists, affording as it does a view of their destitute ally North Korea.

-The administrative unit on the Russian side of the border is the Khasansky District of Primorsky Krai; on the Korean side, it is the city of Rason; on the Chinese side is Fangchuan.
+The administrative unit on the Russian side of the border is the Khasansky District of Primorsky Krai, on the Korean side, the city of Rason, and on the Chinese side Fangchuan.
 The main Russian border guard station in the area is Peschanaya.

-Border line versus border zone
+Border line vis-a-vis border zone

-Interpretation of various treaties may mean that a China–North Korea border zone exists in the river (or even an international condominium).
-In this case, the tripoint would not strictly be a point where the three countries' sovereign territory meets.
+One interpretation of various treaties is that a China–North Korea border zone exists in the river (or even an international condominium), in which case there would not be a point where all three countries' sovereign territory meet.